US Navy IDs pilot killed in crash at New Mexico Air Force base

 Friday’s crash was the seventh for the Air Force this year in a non-combat situation, matching the total for all of last year.

 The A-29 test aircraft was owned and operated by a contractor, an Air Force spokesman told Fox News.
+Military.com reported the Super Tucano was made by Sierra Nevada/Emraer.

 The cause of the crash remains under investigation.